A junkyard Mercedes, a dream, and a full Gullwing build from scratch

 DISCOVER SBX CARS: The global premium car auction platform powered by Supercar Blondie

 Callum Tokody is a content writer at Supercar Blondie, where he covers the latest in the automotive world with a focus on design and performance.
-Callum has a background in automotive journalism and has contributed to a range of publications in Australia and the UK.
+With a background in automotive journalism, he has contributed to a range of publications in Australia and the UK.
+In addition to his writing, Callum also heads up PR and communications, helping to build and strengthen partnerships within the industry.
 Outside of work, he’s a design enthusiast with a soft spot for anything with a V8 and a good story.